sarah-altowaity1/ConnectionsLabSpring2022/week1/application_critique.md

 ## Connected Web Application: Blob Opera

-Experiment with Blob Opera: https://artsandculture.google.com/experiment/blob-opera/AAHWrq360NcGbw?hl=en
+Experiment with Blob Opera -> https://artsandculture.google.com/experiment/blob-opera/AAHWrq360NcGbw?hl=en

 Blob Opera is a web application that allows users to create their own opera-inspired song by dragging four colorful, blobby characters up, down, backwards, or forwards to produce different notes and vowels.
 The application has been developed as a machine learning experiment by David Lee in collaboration with Google Arts and Culture in which a neural network algorithm learned how to sing using audios from four opera singers.